prav0761/A-B-Testing/README.md

 1. Statistical Analysis:
    T-tests, bootstrap tests, and Mann-Whitney U tests revealed no significant differences in website clicks or purchases between control and test campaigns.
-3. Click-Through Rate (CTR):
+2. Click-Through Rate (CTR):
 A significant increase in CTR was observed for the test campaign compared to the control, indicating enhanced engagement and effectiveness.
-5. Segmentation Analyses:
+3. Segmentation Analyses:
- Granular insights into campaign performance across weekdays, weekends, and different time periods were obtained, enabling tailored strategies and optimization.
+ Segmentation Analysis was done for different time periods, weekends, weekdays and found that the control and test campaigns didnt have any significant different here as well.

 ## Conclusion